logo2

 Eagle River Brewery sales receipt

-Today we are left with nine bottles from Eagle River Brewery.
+Today we are left with nine bottles from the Eagle River Brewery.
 All feature a lightning stopper top and date to the 1880s.
 The embossing specify four partnerships:

 • F. KNIVEL